Naqsh-e Jahan Square: Isfahan’s Historic Heart

 At the core of Isfahan lies Naqsh-e Jahan Square, a UNESCO World Heritage Site that draws visitors year-round.
 Also known as Meidan-e Emam or Shah Square, this historic hub buzzes with life and stories.
 Its Farsi name, meaning “The image of the world,” hints at its rich past.
 It is also referred to as Shah Square or Imam Square (Imam Khomeini Square).

 Step into the square and you’re greeted by a mix of impressive buildings, each with its own story.
 From grand mosques to bustling markets, there’s something to uncover at every turn.
 Over the years, the square has stood witness to the comings and goings of different rulers, serving as a gathering place and a place for spreading news in times before TVs and radios.
-It’s not just a square; it’s a living reminder of Isfahan’s history.
+It’s not just a square; it’s a living reminder of the city’s history, among all the most important highlights of Isfahan.

 Naqsh-e Jahan Square History